mr-xlr8-AGT/Sentinel./README.md

 *   **Styling:** Tailwind CSS (Custom "Dark Sentinel" Theme).
 *   **Visualization:** Custom SVG Radar Charts.
 *   **Rendering:** React Markdown + GFM.

 ---

+## ⚠️ Important Note

+**For the best experience, please use the [deployed application](https://sentinel-55600892774.us-west1.run.app/).**

+If you encounter quota-related errors when running locally with a free-tier Gemini API key, this is expected behavior due to API rate limitations.
+The deployed version is configured with appropriate API access to ensure uninterrupted service.

+---